opendocsg/slw-judgments-backfill/2013_SGCA_6/report.md

 21     Mr Shiok contends that in this case, the Court tasked with assessing the damages was obliged to do so in accordance with the terms of the Original Decision and the directions and principles that were set out therein.
 For present purposes, those principles have been set out and summarised at [12] and [13] above.
 This much was uncontroversial.

-22     The fact that an assessing court is obliged to adhere to any principles laid down by the trial court for the assessment has been recognised, for instance, in _Ho Yew Weng Alan James v Poh Eng Wah Mark t/a Sg Vehicles Trading_ [1997] SGHC 179 at [9]:
+22     The fact that an assessing court is obliged to adhere to any principles laid down by the trial court for the assessment has been recognised, for instance, in _Ho Yew Weng Alan James v Poh Eng Wah Mark t/a Sg Vehicles Trading_ <span class="citation">[1997] SGHC 179</span> at [9]:

  Where judgment is given for damages to be assessed they will be assessed by the registrar unless provision is made by the judgment as to how they are to be assessed.
 See O 37 r 1(1) [of the Rules of Court (Cap 322, R 5, 2006 Rev Ed)].
 The registrar must assess the damages in accordance with the terms of the judgment.
 He cannot disregard the judgment and the assessment of damages is not an occasion for him to set it aside or vary it in any way.
 Appeals from his decision and the decision of the district judge are no different in this respect.